Pahiatua railway station: Today

 Pahiatua is the only operational station between Masterton and Woodville.
 As well as being the base of operations for the Pahiatua Railcar Society and the premises from which they operate their railway museum, it is used as required to marshal freight trains when wagons are collected from the neighbouring dairy factory.
 The station is owned by KiwiRail, with the Pahiatua Railcar Society being a lessee.

 Several facilities have been retained or added at the site, both original and more modern.
 The 1971 station building remains, as does the original goods shed.
 The railcar society has erected its own buildings to support its various functions, including a Railcar Storage Shed and Workshop (2001), and a Rolling Stock Storage Shelter (June 2002).
 As well as the mainline, there are two loops and several sidings serving the railcar shed, goods shed and rolling stock storage shelter.

 For seven years from 27 November 1988, the northern section of the Wairarapa Line was effectively mothballed, with no trains scheduled through Pahiatua.
 Congestion on the Wellington – Palmerston North section of the NIMT led to the rescheduling of the Wellington – Napier freight services to run via the Wairarapa from 14 August 1995.
-Following the daylighting of Tunnels 3, 4, 5 on the Palmerston North - Gisborne Line in the third quarter of 2008, and thus the removal of the impediment to running hi-cube containers through the Manawatu Gorge, the Wellington – Napier freight services were diverted to their original route from late 2008.
+Following the daylighting of Tunnels 3, 4, 5 on the Palmerston North - Gisborne Line in the third quarter of 2008, and thus the removal of the impediment to running hi-cube containers through the Manawatū Gorge, the Wellington – Napier freight services were diverted to their original route from late 2008.

 With the completion of an upgrade at Fonterra's Mangamutu Dairy Factory, including the installation of a new milk powder drier and railway siding, trains will no longer be required to transport milk from Pahiatua to Fonterra's Hawera facility for further processing.
 However, trains will still be used to transport the processed dairy product.